florischabert/libasync/README.md

 What is it?
 -----------
-libasync is a C++11 library for concurrency, multithreading and asynchronous IOs.
+libasync is a C++11 library for concurrency and multithreading.

 libasync allows you to do concurrent work on pools of threads.
-It provides tools to create data-driven pipelines composed of different compute steps.
-You also get barriers, channels, gates and everything you need to write complex concurrent algrithms.
+It provides APIs to create data-driven pipelines composed of different compute steps.
+You also get barriers, channels, gates and all the tools write complex concurrent algorithms.
-The library also supports asynchronous IOs to use with files descriptors, network sockets, etc.

 libasync only uses APIs defined in the C++11 standard.
 This means that it's fully portable as it doesn't depend on platform specific libraries - provided your C++ compiler correctly implements the standard.

 How to use it?
 --------------

+*Simple threads*

+	async::spawn([]{
+		// running on its own thread
+	});

 *Threading pools*